 Welcome to Alicante – the friendliest city in Spain!
 Alicante past present and future.
 Different civilizations have passed through these lands, leaving their mark which can be seen in all corners of this emblematic city.
 All of this adds to the appeal of this modern city with a primary focus on tourism, but also a special interest in industry and commerce.
 Alicante, situated on the coast of the Mediterranean Sea, offers not only a great variety of services but also a wide range of cultural activities, with its museums, its festivals and its nature areas, in particular the Island of Tabarca (Mediterranean Marine Reserve).
 Alicante’s well-known climate and beaches make this a perfect city for spending a few pleasantly relaxing days away from it all.

 Ringed by mountains and crowned by a spectacular fortress, Spain’s sunniest city mixes shopping centres and tapas bars with a medieval old town of narrow streets and tranquil squares.
-Along the coast are fishing villages turned popular resorts and the secluded beaches and wild landscape of the Cabo de Gata-Nijar Natural Park.
-A sea of plastic greenhouses stretches to the west, while inland lies the desert locations of countless ‘spaghetti westerns.’
+Along the coast you can find fishing villages, popular resorts and the secluded beaches and wild landscape of the Cabo de Gata-Nijar Natural Park.
+A sea of plastic greenhouses stretches to the west, while the desert locations of countless ‘spaghetti westerns' lies inland.

-This is the heart of the Turkish Republic, Ankara is the second largest city of Turkey after Istanbul.
-The city genuinely lies on the border where East meets West.
-This means that a traveller can sit outside a café under the shade of a tree-lined boulevard eating Meze.
-The combined influences of Europe and the Middle East in this city have coloured the architecture, food, wine, nightlife, fashion and arts.
-The two cultures have merged to produce a city with a unique identity.
+The heart of the Turkish Republic, Ankara, is the second largest city of Turkey after Istanbul.
+The city genuinely lies on the border where east meets west.
+This means that a traveller can sit outside at a café under the shade of a tree-lined boulevard eating Meze.
+The European influences combined with the ones of the Middle East have coloured the architecture, food, wine, nightlife, fashion and arts.
+The two cultures have merged to build a city with a unique identity.
 By dropping anchor in Ankara, as its name suggests, you are crossing the border of history.

 Antalya is the pearl of the Turkish Riviera - an exciting major city, and at the same time a paradise for swimmers.
 The coast has innumerable delightful beaches that suit all tastes and along the coast, you will find lots of high-class hotels and restaurants.
 Those who want to take a break and get away from beach life can make interesting excursions to antique ruins and beautiful landscapes.